quaris628/EinsteinEditor/README.md

  - 2 - Improve auto-arrangement (in general)
  - 2 - Look pretty (in general)
  - 2 - Allow multiple instances of just the contstant input neuron (same neuron in the bibite, two or more icons floating around in the diagram)
+ - 3? - Allow multiple instances of all input neurons (same neuron in the bibite, two or more icons floating around in the diagram)
  - 3 - Zoom
+ - 3 - Toggle darkmode/lightmode
  - 3 - Stagger the spawn-in location of neurons (how?)
- - 3? - Allow multiple instances of all input neurons (same neuron in the bibite, two or more icons floating around in the diagram)
  - 3 - Edit neuron descriptions
  - 4 - Edit neuron type
  - 4 - Have positions of neurons persist between saving/loading brain to a bibite (Credit to Lucifer!)